mistakes-consortium/esp8266.bottlekids/README.txt

-# Some Work on a standalone DHT-22 client that connects to existing infrastructure
+# Work In Progress Thingsbus Node for ESP8266

 Before it will work, you will need to create `user_config.h`